DavidDTessier/gcp-certifications/Security Engineer/Compute and Storage Security.md

 # Compute Engine Security Best Practices

+## Patch Managment
+Use OS patch management to apply operating system patches across a set of Compute Engine VM instances (VMs).Long running VMs require periodic system updates to protect against defects and vulnerabilities.

+The OS patch management service has two main components:

+* Patch compliance reporting:
+  *  which provides insights on the patch status of your VM instances across Windows and Linux distributions.
+Along with the insights, you can also view recommendations for your VM instances.
+* Patch deployment:
+  * which automates the operating system and software patch update process.
+A patch deployment schedules patch jobs.
+A patch job runs across VM instances and applies patches.

+**Benefits**
+* Create patch approvals.
+You can select what patches to apply to your system from the full set of updates available for the specific operating system.
+* Set up flexible scheduling.
+You can choose when to run patch updates (one-time and recurring schedules).
+* Apply advanced patch configuration settings.
+You can customize your patches by adding configurations such as pre and post patching scripts.
+* Manage these patch jobs or updates from a centralized location.
+You can use the the OS patch management dashboard for monitoring and reporting of patch jobs and compliance status.

 ## Service Accounts and IAMs
 A default compute engine service account is created for every GCP project when Compute Engine API is enabled.
 The default SA has `Project Editor` role which can be dangerous as it has access to create and delete resources.